overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 make init-es
 ```

-# Supplying A Custom Index Mapping
+# Supplying a Custom Index Mapping

 Alternatively, to configure and supply your own mapping: